Jefferson County Fire Service: 2020: Lake Dreamland merger

-In June of 2020, Lake Dreamland Fire Department was annexed by Pleasure Ridge Park (PRP) Fire Protection District.
+In June 2020, Lake Dreamland Fire Department was annexed by Pleasure Ridge Park (PRP) Fire Protection District.
 The annexation would allow the now defunct Lake Dreamland Fire Department to fully staff a Fire Engine 24/7 in the District and, in the addition; A new 24/7 Advanced Life Support Ambulance crew.
 However, up until now there is not enough Paramedics available.
 The Ambulance unit remains BLS until further notice.

 2021: Camp Taylor merger

 In 2021, Camp Taylor Fire Protection District merged with the Beuchel Fire District.
 The combined district is serviced by the Buechel Fire Department.